ajmyers5/BeerMe/README.md

       },500);

 ## How to use?
 Enter desired city name.
-A map will populate close breweries where you will be able to select a brewery and view it's details (address, style, phone number, hours, etc)
+A map will populate close breweries where you will be able to select a brewery and view it's address, and by clicking "More Details" in the pop-up you are able to view it's address, price rating, phone number, and website.

 ## Links
 https://ajmyers5.github.io/Group-666/